What SEOs Need to Know About Core Web Vitals & Performance Testing}

 PageSpeed Insights and Lighthouse are excellent tools for analysing one page at a time, and Google Search Console can show you a sitewide view of field data, but none of these tools provide lab data at scale.

-This is what Sitebulb offers, the ability to audit lots of URLs in one go, by sampling website URLs and collecting lab data directly from Chrome, then aggregating the results.
+This is the kind of website performance audit that Sitebulb offers—the ability to audit lots of URLs in one go, by sampling website URLs and collecting lab data directly from Chrome, then aggregating the results.

 These aggregated results are presented such that you can more easily see where potential problems may lie across the whole site (e.g. Time to Interactive in the graphs below!):